kstenerud/mac-kvm/README.md

   7. Quit Disk Utility
   8. Run the OS installer

-The script will save most settings, so after creating and installing the vm, you can call:
+After creating and installing the vm, you don't need the installer anymore, so you can just run it like this:

     start_macos_vm.sh /path/to/vm/dir